The Dog (Goya): Painting

 The painting is divided into two unequal sections: an upper, dirty ochre "sky" and a smaller sloping curved dark brown section which fades to black as it slopes up to the right.
 Over the top of this lower section the dog's head can be seen, its snout lifted, its ears pulled back and its eyes looking up and towards the right.
 A faint dark shape looms over the dog; this is sometimes considered to be damage or an intentional inclusion, but is generally seen as an artifact from the earlier painting that decorated the wall before Goya overpainted it with The Dog.

 The enigmatic depiction of the dog has led to myriad interpretations of Goya's intentions.
 The painting is often seen as a symbolic depiction of man's futile struggle against malevolent forces; the black sloping mass which envelopes the dog is imagined to be quicksand, earth or some other material in which the dog has become buried.
 Having struggled unsuccessfully to free itself, it can now do nothing but look skywards hoping for a divine intervention that will never come.
 The vast swath of "sky" which makes up the bulk of the picture intensifies the feeling of the dog's isolation and the hopelessness of its situation.
-Others see the dog as cautiously raising its head above the black mass, afraid of something outside the painting's field of view, or perhaps an image of abandonment, loneliness, and neglect.
+Others see the dog as cautiously raising its head above the black mass, afraid of something outside the painting's field of view, or perhaps an image of abandonment, loneliness and neglect.
 According to Robert Hughes, "We do not know what it means, but its pathos moves us on a level below narrative."

 Influence

-Goya's influence is apparent in the dog in Pierre Bonnard's 1910 The Red-Checkered Tablecloth, but Bonnard's painting has an clear, cheerful theme, while Goya's work has a more ominous and mysterious meaning.
+Goya's influence is apparent in the dog in Pierre Bonnard's 1910 The Red-Checkered Tablecloth, but Bonnard's painting has a clear, cheerful theme, while Goya's work has a more ominous and mysterious meaning.